prototypefund/reproducible-website/_docs/plans.md

 output has to stay the same.

-The build environment can either be defined while the software is being developed or recorded at build time.
+The build environment can either be defined while the software is being developed or it can be recorded at build time.

 Distributing the build environment
 ----------------------------------